jurtasun/rcds_intro_nextflow/chapter1/README.md

 // Print results
 println "Original: $numbers"
-println "Squared : $squares"
+println "Squared: $squares"
 ```

-In this exercise, we will define two closures: one to test whether a number is even (`isEven`), and one to calculate squares (`square`).
+Using `it` keeps closures short and concise, but if clarity is needed (for example, in more complex code), you can explicitly name the parameter, like we just did earlier.
+Let's modify this exercise to define now two closures: one to test whether a number is even (`isEven`), and one to calculate squares (`square`).
 We will then use Groovy's collection methods like `.findAll()` and `.collect()` - which take closures as arguments - to filter and transform a list.

 Edit the script to do the following:
 - Define a closure isEven that returns true if a number is even.